Voycepeh/CaliVision/README.md

 CaliVision is a drill-centric Android training app for calisthenics practice.
 It connects live coaching, upload analysis, drill authoring, and replay review in one workflow.

+It also can import drills that are created and labelled on the web studio version of this app https://github.com/Voycepeh/CaliVision-Studio

 ## Why I built CaliVision

 I built CaliVision because i want help in visualizing my handstand stack.
 I was already recording videos and replaying them manually.